-This intersection is an important regional multimodal facility and a gateway into Jackson.
-Since the 2015 ITP was adopted, Wyoming DOT has completed an interim improvement of the intersection.
-Future, permanent reconstruction will fully accommodate the needs of all modes (motor vehicles, bus transit, bicycle and pedestrian), including future high capacity bus transit needs, such as signal prioritization.
-The PEL study identified four workable design options and concluded that this intersection would have the highest priority for improvement of all the elements studied in the PEL for the WY-22 and WY-390 corridors.
+~~The~~This intersection is an important regional multimodal facility and a gateway into Jackson. ~~Since the 2015 ITP was adopted, Wyoming DOT has completed an interim improvement of the intersection.
+Future, permanent Reconstruction~~reconstruction will fully accommodate the needs of all modes (motor vehicles, bus transit, bicycle and pedestrian), including future high capacity bus transit needs, such as signal prioritization.
+The PEL study identified four workable design options and concluded that this intersection would have the highest priority for improvement of all the elements studied in the PEL for the WY-22 and WY-390 corridors. ~~It is also identified as a high priority project in Section 7 of the Comprehensive Plan.~~

-Tribal Trail Connector, New Roadway
+Tribal Trails Connector, New Roadway

-This is a new multimodal local network link (about 1/2 mile in length) that will create significant benefits in improved local and regional connectivity and circulation.
-The intended benefits of the new Connector will include shorter average vehicular trip lengths, route redundancy for the US-89 to WY-22 connection, removal of some local traffic from the Y intersection, and future more direct routing for START bus services connecting South Park neighborhoods to the West Bank, Teton Village and the Town of Jackson.
+This is a new multimodal local network link (about 1/2 mile in length) that will create significant benefits ~~for in improved~~ local and regional connectivity and circulation. ~~Analysis as part of 2008 modeling indicated this project would provide considerable relief for the Y Intersection, but would not completely eliminate the need for its reconstruction and expansion.
+Additional~~The intended benefits of the new Connector will include shorter average ~~countywide~~ vehicular trip lengths, route redundancy for the US-~~26~~89 to WY-22 connection, ~~removal of some local traffic from the Y intersection,~~ and future ~~use by more direct routing for~~ START bus ~~routes services~~ connecting South Park neighborhoods to the West Bank, Teton Village and the Town of Jackson.
 The County and WYDOT own most or all of the right of way necessary to build this link.
-This project is not intended as a traffic capacity increase project, although that may be an ancillary effect of building it.
-It is identified as a high priority project in the Comprehensive Plan.
+This project ~~is not intended as a traffic capacity increase project, although that may be an ancillary effect of building it.
+It was~~ is identified as a high priority project in the Comprehensive Plan.